Tru3Nrg/agentic-payments-hack/README.md

 - **Environment Variables**: Never commit `.env.local` or any files containing real API keys
 - **Production**: For production use, implement proper key management (AWS KMS, Smart Accounts, etc.)

+## 🚀 Vercel Deployment

+### Setting Up Vercel KV for Persistent Storage

+The application uses Vercel KV (Redis) for persistent agent storage in production.
+To set it up:

+1. **Create a Vercel KV Database:**
+   - Go to your Vercel project dashboard
+   - Navigate to the "Storage" tab
+   - Click "Create Database" and select "KV"
+   - Follow the setup wizard

+2. **Environment Variables:**
+   Vercel KV automatically provides these environment variables:
+   - `KV_REST_API_URL` - Automatically set by Vercel
+   - `KV_REST_API_TOKEN` - Automatically set by Vercel

+3. **Redeploy:**
+   After creating the KV database, redeploy your application.
+The storage layer will automatically detect and use Vercel KV.

+**Note:** For local development, the app falls back to filesystem storage.
+In production on Vercel, it uses Vercel KV for persistence across serverless function invocations.

 ## 📝 Scripts

 ```bash